Horocycle dynamics: new invariants and eigenform loci in the stratum H(1,1): Introduction

+Before stating our results we point out some ways in which horocycle dynamics in the eigenform loci differ from those in Veech loci.
+For any locus $\LL$ we can distinguish two types of horocycle invariant orbits, those that are invariant under $\SL_2(\R)$ and those that are not.
+Horocycle measures which are not $\SL_2(\R)$-invariant come in continuous families which we call {\em beds}.
+For example in the Veech loci these are continuous families of closed horocycle orbits, and for each Veech locus there are finitely many such beds.
+These can be described in terms of surfaces with cylinder decompositions of a fixed combinatorial type.
+They also form orbits under the action of the upper triangular group, which normalizes the horocycle flow.
+Both of these descriptions admit an interesting generalization in the context of eigenform loci.

+Surfaces with horizontal cylinder decompositions have horizontal saddle connections and these are preserved by the horocycle flow.
+In the setting of eigenform loci there are surfaces with horizontal saddle connections which do not have cylinder decompositions as well as those that do.
+A useful invariant to describe these beds is the `horizontal data diagram' $\Xi(\mu)$ (see \S \ref{sec: separatrix diagram}), recording topological and geometric structures which are invariant under the $U$-action.
+This includes the number and length of horizontal saddle connections, the topology of the complements, and the incidence of these saddle connections at singularities.
+Horizontal data diagrams play a central role in describing certain beds.

-First we describe our dynamical invariants for the $U$-action.
-Several of these involve the real Rel vector fields, which correspond to local motion in a direction in a stratum which moves one singularity horizontally with respect to another, while fixing absolute periods of the surface.
-As observed by Calta \cite{Calta}, these vector fields commute with the $U$-action, and in particular send $U$-orbits to $U$-orbits, preserving their parameterization.
-Combining these vector fields with the geodesic flow provides directions of motion which normalize the $U$-action, sending $U$-orbits to $U$-orbits, while inducing a time-change on the orbits.
-Thus the centralizer and normalizer of the $U$-action are locally modeled respectively on an abelian Lie group $Z$ and a nilpotent Lie group $N$.
+It is a general principle of homogeneous dynamics that if we are interested in a flow then the normalizer and centralizer of that flow take orbit closures to orbit closures.
+The normalizer of the horocycle flow includes the geodesic flow and for Veech loci, each bed is just a union of closed horocycles which are permuted by the geodesic flow.
+In eigenform loci we have additional centralizing elements.
+These involve the real Rel vector fields, which correspond to local motion in a direction in a stratum which moves one singularity horizontally with respect to another, while fixing absolute periods of the surface.
+As observed by Calta \cite{Calta}, these vector fields commute with the $U$-action and can be used to create new $U$-orbits out of old $U$-orbits.
+Combining these vector fields with the geodesic flow vector field provides directions a family of vector fields which normalize the $U$-action, sending $U$-orbits to $U$-orbits, while inducing a time-change on the orbits.